mikey-t/db-migrations-dotnet/README.md

 - Code to read in SQL files from a common location and process/replace any script placeholders
 - Convenience scripts to build and package a console app that can be used to migrate DBs in non-dev environments

 Most projects/teams are going to have specific requirements and preferences when it comes to environments, deployments and automation/scripting, so much of this extra example code may or my not be relevant to your particular situation.
-The key here is that you can take just the dotnet ef tool use and plain SQL scripts and use your team's other custom processes.
+The key here is that you can take just the `dotnet ef` tool with plain SQL scripts and use your team's other custom processes.
 Flexibility is the name of the game here.

 ## Common developer DB related tasks